 Seattle activists founded it way back in 1999.
 Since then, it’s expanded to six million global users.
 Not only does it publish a multilingual newsletter, but it also runs Onion services for its chat and email services.

 In that same vein, one of the most reputable media outlets is also hanging out on the Dark Web.
-In fact, ProPublica was the first major publication to snatch itself an onion address.
+ProPublica was the first major publication to snatch itself an onion address.
 ProPublica reporter Edwin Torres said there were many reasons behind the site’s 2016 decision.

-Firstly, the team wanted to empower readers who wanted to avoid ad tracking.
+Firstly, the team wanted to empower readers who wished to avoid ad tracking.
 “I think it’s a public service to give your readers these kinds of choices,” he said.
 Of course, reporters also wanted to protect their work from being censored.

 You’re probably surprised to find out that this government agency is on the Dark Web.
 Funny story: Tor started as an invention by the U.S. Navy to help agencies posted abroad.